 What is a wrongful death?

 A wrongful death is a death caused by negligence or a criminal act.
 Truck accidents are just one potential cause of a wrongful death.
-If the truck accident that killed your loved one involved negligence, it can form the basis for a wrongful death action.
+If the truck accident that killed your loved one involved negligence, it could form the basis for a wrongful death action.

 How soon do I have to file a wrongful death claim?